Black Mirror Review

 Black Mirror

-A re-imagining of the gothic-horror series that first released over ten years, Black MIrror continues the classic feel steeped in the styling of both Edgar Allan Poe and H.P.
+A re-imagining of the gothic-horror series that first released over ten years ago, Black Mirror continues the classic feel steeped in the styling of both Edgar Allan Poe and H.P.
 Lovecraft.
-Although you are given direct control of David Gordon, the game’s protagonist, the game still plays like a classic point-and-click adventure game.
-Returning to his ancestral home in Scotland after the gruesome death of his father, David must learn more about his estranged family’s past, and a curse that led to the mysterious deaths surrounding his father and grandfather.
+Although you are given direct control of David Gordon, the game's protagonist, it still plays like a classic point-and-click adventure game.
+Returning to his ancestral home in Scotland after the gruesome death of his father, David must learn more about his estranged family's past and a curse that led to the mysterious deaths surrounding his father and grandfather.

-I initially reveled in the prospect of exploring a rather expansive Victorian-era mansion, but the game’s technical prowess hampered any excitement.
+I initially reveled in the prospect of exploring a rather expansive Victorian-era mansion, but the game's technical prowess hampered any excitement.
 Venturing through the hallways and various rooms only lit by a single candle presents an amazing sense of dread.
-However, having to wait a copious amount of time everytime you enter or leave a room ruins the atmosphere.
-Even entering an empty hallway, whose only purpose is to provide entry into another larger room requires a loading screen.
-Clunky walking mechanics means you’ll accidentally re-enter previous areas by mistake, resulting in additional loading.
-Considering how you are left to explore the mansion freely, with most of the time no discernable hints at where you need to go to advance the plot, you’ll be spending more time on the loading screen than actually exploring the mansion.
+However, having to wait a copious amount of time every time you enter or leave a room ruins the atmosphere.
+Even entering an empty hallway, whose only purpose is to provide entry into another larger room, requires a loading screen.
+Clunky walking mechanics mean you'll accidentally re-enter previous areas by mistake, resulting in additional loading.
+Considering how you are left to explore the mansion freely, with most of the time no discernible hints at where you need to go to advance the plot, you'll be spending more time on the loading screen than actually exploring the mansion.

-The narrative takes quite some time to get moving, and by the time you reach the climax, you’ll most likely have some questions of your own.
-There are a handful of twists that occur, and for the most part, I was surprised at the outcome, even if the characters feel a bit one dimensional.
+The narrative takes quite some time to get moving, and by the time you reach the climax, you'll most likely have some questions of your own.
+There are a handful of twists that occur, and for the most part, I was surprised at the outcome, even if the characters feel a bit one-dimensional.
 You are presented with different options during conversations, but in the end, you can simply click through each one without having to worry too much about repercussions.
-The variations are slight, and may alter a future conversation, but doesn’t have any long reaching effect on the plot as a whole.
-It’s a shame that the animation during the conversations and accompanying cutscenes are poorly handled.
-While I thoroughly enjoyed the voice acting from the cast, the character models appear lifeless, with even worse lip syncing.
-Not to mention, its a common occurrence to have characters warp into new positions or for the action sequences to feel disjointed.
+The variations are slight and may alter a future conversation but don't have any long-reaching effect on the plot as a whole.
+It's a shame that the animation during the conversations and accompanying cutscenes are poorly handled.
+While I thoroughly enjoyed the voice acting from the cast, the character models appear lifeless, with even worse lip-syncing.
+Not to mention, it's a common occurrence to have characters warp into new positions or for the action sequences to feel disjointed.

 Simply Put